nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    **NOTE:** You need the Owner, Azure account administrator, or Azure co-administrator role on your Azure subscription.
 To avoid needing one of these roles, you can instead use an existing managed identity to authenticate ACR from AKS.
 See [references](#references) for more details.

-## Pulling NGINX Plus Ingress Controller Image using Docker and pushing to your private ACR Registry
+## Pulling NGINX Plus Ingress Controller Image using F5 Private Registry

 << can we change the following NIC Pull process to use the JWT token instead ?? >>

+Yes, plz change

 1. For NGINX Ingress Controller, you must have the NGINX Ingress Controller subscription – download the NGINX Plus Ingress Controller (per instance) certificate (nginx-repo.crt) and the key (nginx-repo.key) from [MyF5](https://my.f5.com/).
 You can also request for a 30-day trial key from [here](https://www.nginx.com/free-trial-connectivity-stack-kubernetes/).